aytheotaku/jwt-auth-api/README.md

 If both `min-amount` and `max-amount` query parameters are provided, the api returns all transactions with transaction amounts between both.

-- `name` - Number.
+- `name` - String.
 If provided returns transactions by name of depositor.
 <br>

 ### Get a Transaction